An evening of performance presented by Haroon Mirza and Daria Khan, Mimosa House

 'Supernature in Two Parts’ is an evening of durational, sonic and experiential performances taking place across both London spaces.
 Presented by Haroon Mirza and Daria Khan, it furthers a collaboration between Lisson Gallery and Mimosa House, an independent project space dedicated to young artists working in diverse media, with a specific focus on performance, queer, female and non-binary practitioners.

 Part one, curated by Khan and Mimosa House, features the work of Moscow-based Taus Makhacheva, whose alter-ego, Super Taus, will be performing heroic feats of sculptural creation on the night, by bending great rods of steel with her bare hands and fashioning works live in the gallery (pictured above: Super Taus, 2014, documentation of sculpture making with Omar Khanapiev).
-Super Taus, a woman with super-human powers of strength, hailing from Dagestan in the south of Russia, counters the traditionally male practice of metallic sculpture by welding and bending the material herself, in a subversive gesture of resistance and female empowerment.
+Super Taus, a woman with super-human powers of strength, hailing from Dagestan in the south of Russia, welds and bends the material herself, in a gesture of resistance and empowerment.

 London-based artist Gaia Fugazza will be offering visitors the chance to hold sculptures in their mouths.
 Embracing the evasive shapes of these sculptures is, she says, like touching a shy plant, which closes up its leaves in order to avoid contact and intimacy.
 This notion comes from the Mimosa Pudica – known as the ‘shy plant’ or the ‘shame plant’ – which has long been used in Indian Ayurvedic medicine.
 Its contradictory power lies in inciting desire, but also in acting simultaneously as a contraceptive for women and a spermicide for men.